dmkofgl/docker-collection/README.md

 stage1, so it's skipped.
 On the other hand, building the same target without BuildKit results in all stages being processed.
 The legacy builder processes stage1, even if stage2 doesn't depend on it.

-## CLI basics: build, run, stop, image, volume, ps, ps
+## CLI basics: build, run, stop, image, volume, ps, stats

 ### build